citp/BlockSci/README.rst

 Team
 =======

 BlockSci was created by Harry Kalodner, Steven Goldfeder, Alishah Chator, Malte Möser, and Arvind Narayanan at Princeton University.
 It is supported by NSF grants CNS-1421689 and CNS-1651938 and an NSF Graduate Research Fellowship under grant number DGE-1148900.
 We've released a paper_ describing BlockSci's design and a few applications that illustrate its capabilities.
+You can contact the team at blocksci@lists.cs.princeton.edu.

 .. _paper: https://arxiv.org/abs/1709.02489